This easy creamed corn recipe makes one cozy and delicious side dish! It's really simple to make this traditional side

-You don't need much to make good creamed corn.
-I recommend using frozen corn if you can't find fresh because it's frozen at the peak of ripeness.
+I chose frozen corn for this recipe because in my opinion it's the easiest (just open the bag and add it to the pot!), and because it's always delicious (it's frozen at the peak of ripeness).
+Fresh corn will work great too.
 Canned corn is ok (heck I love the stuff and always keep some in my pantry), but you will get better results with frozen corn.

 Creamed corn recipe tips:

 - I like to add cayenne pepper to this dish.
 Just a pinch gives it that extra something-something.
 It won't make the dish spicy or anything.
 Want it spicy?
 Add more than a pinch, or chop up some jalapenos and add them - I've seen a lot of recipes do this.

 - The garlic powder also gives it a little extra flavor, but feel free to leave it out if you don't like it.

 - Some recipes for creamed corn add in some extra sugar.
 I don't do this.
 If you do like your creamed corn even sweeter, feel free to add a teaspoon or so, but I really don't find it necessary.